wesam-ahmed/qa-agent-pro/README.md

 ## Support

-For support and questions, contact AIM Technologies.
+For support and questions, contact wesam ahmed.
 # qa-agent